FutureWorkshops/bitrise-step-appledoc/README.md

-# Download file form S3
+# Create AppleDoc files
-This step allows to install a pkg on a mac.
+This step allows the generation of apple docs files from templates, and code comments.

 ## How to use this Step